isaac-maya/essays/content/posts/drafts/shell-functions.md

 ---
-title: "Rethinking QA Metrics"
+title: "Shell Scripting pt.1"
-date: 2023-07-25
+date: 2023-08-1
 draft: true
 ---
-3. **Functions:**
+# Functions

-Functions allow you to modularize your script and reuse sections of code.
-Here's a simple example:
+Functions allow you to reuse of code and much more.
+Here are some examples:

+## 1. Modularize

 ```bash
 function say_hello() {